Hi, I'm Maewyn (not real name)

 #Link to this answer of 'Do you hang out with other ex-Mormons?' by Maewyn Do you hang out with other ex-Mormons?
 See more answers about 'Do you hang out with other ex-Mormons?'

 Surprisingly, no. I just haven't found any, except for one recently, but it was a one-time thing.
-It was so nice to speak to someone who shares the same views, and we basically trauma-dumped together.
+It was so nice to speak to someone who shares the same views, and we trauma-dumped together.

 #Link to this answer of 'Has the church been dishonest with its own history?' by Maewyn Has the church been dishonest with its own history?
 See more answers about 'Has the church been dishonest with its own history?'